 Oliviero Toscani: The provocateur of photography has died!

-Toskana, Italien - The Italian photographer Oliviero Toscani died at the age of 82.
-This announced his family on Monday and reported that he died after a serious illness that died.
-Toscani, who has become known primarily for his provocative advertising campaigns for the fashion brand Benetton, was recognized as the "Master of Photography and Free Sion".
-The President of Tuscany, in which Toscani lived, expressed that "his genius will continue to inspire us", as the Ansa news agency announced.
-Toscani was known for the fact that with his impressive pictures he put social issues such as AIDS, racism and the death penalty in the spotlight and often caused controversy, such as the campaign published in 1992, which shows a dying AIDS victim to draw attention to the then health crisis.
+Italian photographer Oliviero Toscani has died at the age of 82.
+His family announced this on Monday and reported that he died after a serious illness, amyloidosis.
+Toscani, best known for his provocative advertising campaigns for fashion brand Benetton, was recognized as a “master of photography and a free spirit.”
+The president of Tuscany, where Toscani lived, said that "his genius will continue to inspire us," according to the Ansa news agency.
+Toscani was known for using his powerful images to highlight social issues such as AIDS, racism and the death penalty, often causing controversy, such as his 1992 campaign depicting a dying AIDS victim to raise awareness of the health crisis at the time.

-in the 80s and 90s Toscani enjoyed an impressive career as an art director for Benetton and shaped the brand with its shocking and memorable motifs.
-His pictures included a wide range of controversial topics, including anorexia and mafia murders.
-The choice of his motifs, such as the representation of a blood-smeared newborn or from AIDS suffering, often led to violent discussions and resistance from activists who criticized the border crossing of his art.
-Despite the negative reactions, he remained true to his principles and pursued the vision that advertising should also be responsible for social awareness, as Toscani himself emphasized in an interview.
-Already in August he announced that he suffered from the incurable amyloidosis, which led to a drastic weight loss of 40 kilograms.
-His family asked for privacy in this difficult time, while Toscani started his “next trip”, according to his relatives in an emotional Instagram post.
+In the '80s and '90s, Toscani enjoyed an impressive career as an art director for Benetton, shaping the brand with his shocking and memorable images.
+His images covered a wide range of controversial topics, including anorexia and mafia murders.
+The choice of his motifs, such as the depiction of a blood-stained newborn or AIDS patients, often led to heated discussions and resistance from activists who criticized the transgressions of his art.
+Despite the negative reactions, he remained true to his principles and pursued the vision that advertising should also bear a responsibility to raise social awareness, as Toscani himself emphasized in an interview.
+Back in August he announced that he was suffering from incurable amyloidosis, which led to a drastic weight loss of 40 kilograms.
+His family asked for privacy during this difficult time as Toscani embarks on his "next journey," his loved ones said in an emotional Instagram post.

-like Barron’s reports Toscani as an outstanding figure in the world of photography, known for his ability to get out of the usual and to address considerable social issues.
-His heritage will continue while the world mourns its visionary art and messages.
+How Barron's reports, Toscani remains remembered as a towering figure in the world of photography, known for his ability to go beyond the ordinary and address significant social issues.
+His legacy will endure as the world mourns his visionary art and messages.